lucee/lucee-docs/docs/03.reference/02.tags/schedule/_attributes/result.md

-return variable name of action list. result attribute doesn't work with other actions.
+Return variable name of action list.
+Result attribute doesn't work with other actions.